August 26, 1920: 19th Amendment is Adopted

 Countless people are still fighting for their right to vote today, and the milestone of the 19th Amendment is a reminder of how far we have come, and how far we still have to go in pursuit of fully equal voting rights.

 Read stories about the people and events that led to the passage of women’s suffrage in the United States.

-2020 marks the centennial of the passage of the 19th Amendment.
-Learn how Arlington County is commemorating this milestone of civil rights on the Arlington County website.
+2020 marked the centennial of the passage of the 19th Amendment.